OctoPrint/OctoPrint/blog/news/_posts/2016-05-25-state-of-octoprint.md

 Looking at the funding situation right now I'll be able to continue working on OctoPrint.
-Since I'll basically be self-employed from now on, that also means I'll have to constantly keep an eye on funding develops over time and build up a bit of a buffer in case something unexpected happens (Patreon going belly up, big sponsors leaving, german tax law surprises, stuff like this).
+Since I'll basically be self-employed from now on, that also means I'll have to constantly keep an eye on how funding develops over time and build up a bit of a buffer in case something unexpected happens (Patreon going belly up, big sponsors leaving, german tax law surprises, stuff like this).
 Which in turn means that while